PRESSING PAST PENTECOST: EIGHT (EXCERPT OF THE FEASTS OF THE LORD)

 If a Jew will read carefully the fifty-third chapter of the Book of Isaiah he will learn that Christ must come first as a man of sorrows and be pierced for our transgressions and crushed for our iniquities.
 God will make Christ’s soul an offering for sin.
 He will bear the iniquities of His people.

 When Christ returns He will come as King of kings and Lord of lords.
 He will establish His Kingdom in visible power and glory in the earth.

 The most important ceremony of the feast of Pentecost was the waving of the two large loaves of bread before the Lord.
 The bread was baked from the finest of flour, and the waving of the loaves marked the completion of the harvesting of the wheat.

-Ye shall bring out of your habitations two wave loaves of two tenth deals; they shall be of fine flour; they shall be baken with leaven; they are the firstfruits unto the Lord.
+‘You shall bring from your dwellings two wave loaves of two-tenths of an ephah.
+They shall be of fine flour; they shall be baked with leaven.
+They are the firstfruits to the LORD.
 (Leviticus 23:17)

 The number two in Scripture stands for power, in particular, power to bear witness.
 Pentecost is the feast of power to bear witness.
 The double portion of the Holy Spirit of God rests on Christ, giving Him power over men and over unclean spirits and enabling Him to be the true and faithful Witness of God.

 The fact that there were two loaves used in the ceremony of Pentecost speaks of the fullness of the power of almighty God resting on Christ.
 The testimony of Christ always must be accomplished by the power of the Holy Spirit.
-"Ye shall receive power, after that the Holy Ghost is come upon you: and ye shall be witnesses unto me."
+“You shall receive power after the Holy Spirit has come upon you, and you will be witnesses to me.”